 Time Limits For Claiming Medical Negligence Compensation

-If you meet the eligibility criteria to make a birth injury compensation claim, you will need to keep in mind the time limit for making such claims.
+If you meet the eligibility criteria to pursue a birth injury compensation claim, you will need to keep in mind the time limit for making such claims.

-Under the Limitation Act 1980, you will have three years to make a medical negligence claim from the date you were harmed or the date you first connected the harm with negligence.
-This is known as the date of knowledge.
+Under the Limitation Act 1980, you would generally have three years to make a medical negligence claim from the time you were harmed or when you first led that your harm was avoidable and caused by substandard treatment.
+This is referred to as the date of knowledge.

-However, some exceptions may apply to this time limit.
-For example, the time limit is frozen for those under the age of 18.
+However, some exceptions may apply to the limit.
+For example, it is suspended for those under the age of 18.
 From their 18th birthday, they will have three years to start a claim.
-However, prior to this date, a court-appointed litigation friend could act on their behalf.
+However, prior to this date, a court-appointed litigation friend can act on their behalf.
 This should be someone who will act in the claimant’s best interest, such as a parent, guardian or solicitor for example.

 This exception may be applicable if you were under the age of 18 when you gave birth and suffered a birth injury, or if you are looking to may a birth injury claim on behalf of your child.

-To learn more about the other exceptions that may apply to the medical negligence claim’s time limit, you can contact our team of advisors.
+To find out about exceptions that may apply to the medical negligence claim’s time limit, you can call our team of advisors.

 What Injuries Can You Claim Compensation For?